iterative/dvc.org/content/docs/studio/user-guide/run-experiments.md

 # Run Experiments

-The process of building ML models often involves retraining the model several times while tuning data and hyperparameters.
-ML teams evalutate the results (metrics) of these iterations to determine the right datasets and hyperparameters for the given ML task.
-With DVC Studio, this experimentation process becomes easier as you can use the visual UI to make and deploy changes instead of manually updating code each time.
-This means that you can change your hyperparameters or select a different dataset and re-run your model training using DVC Studio.
+You can change your hyperparameters or select a different dataset and re-run your model training using DVC Studio.

-Note that to automatically run the model training process when you change data/hyperparameters, a CI system needs to be set up.
+## How DVC Studio runs ML experiments

 DVC Studio uses your regular CI/CD setup (e.g. GitHub Actions) to run the experiments.

-## How DVC Studio runs ML experiments

-If your Git repository is integrated with a CI/CD setup (e.g. GitHub Actions), then on each Git commit, the CI/CD setup will get invoked.
+This means that to enable experimentation from DVC Studio, you need to integrate your Git repository with a CI/CD setup (e.g. GitHub Actions).

+Then, on each Git commit, the CI/CD setup will get invoked.
 If this setup includes a model training process, it will be triggered, which means that your ML experiment will run automatically.
-You simply submit the data and hyperparameter changes for your new experiment using the DVC Studio UI, and your regular CI/CD setup will get invoked to run the experiments.

 For more details on how to set up CI/CD pipelines for your ML project, refer to [CML](https://cml.dev).
 You can use any cloud or Kubernetes for the model